elastos/Elastos.Hive.Swift.SDK/README.md

 ## Thanks

-Sincerely thanks to all teams and projects that we relies on directly or indirectly.
+Sincerely thanks to all teams and projects that we rely on directly or indirectly.

 ## Contributing

-We welcome contributions to the Elastos Hive Swfit Project in many forms.
+We welcome contributions to the Elastos Hive Swift Project in many forms.

 ## License

 MIT